cosmobrain0/timetrack/README.md

 # TODO

-## Refactoring: Constant Updates

-The state should be rarely saved to disk: only when the user quits the application, and when they start a pomodoro session.

 ## Bug Fix: Notifications Feature Flag

 Notifications should be hidden behind a feature flag so that people on other operating systems can still use the app.